onflow/cadence/runtime/language.md

 > 🚧 Status: Composite data types are not implemented yet.

 Composite data types allow composing simpler types into more complex types, i.e., they allow the composition of multiple values into one.
-Composite data types have a name and consist of one or more named fields, and one or more functions that opperate on the data.
+Composite data types have a name and consist of one or more named fields, and one or more functions that operate on the data.
 Each field may have a different type.

 There are three kinds of composite data types.
-The kinds differ in their usage and the behaviour when a value is used as the initial value for a constant or variable, when the value is assignend to a variable, and when the value is passed as an argument to a function:
+The kinds differ in their usage and the behaviour when a value is used as the initial value for a constant or variable, when the value is assigned to a variable, and when the value is passed as an argument to a function:

 - [**Structures**](#structures-and-classes) are **copied**, i.e. they are value types
 - [**Classes**](#structures-and-classes) are **referenced**, i.e., they are reference types